 +New Report button in the top-right corner of your screen.

 Step 2.
 Select an option from the drop-down menu to indicate how you wish for files to be added to the log.
-A privilege log can be generated using any of the available report types:
+A privilege log can be generated using any of the available report types but most commonly, you will want to select "File Listing - Tags" and, from the list of tags that are displayed, select the tags you had set as "privileged."
+(2b)

-- The tag's name will be added to the "tags" field
+- The tag names will be added to the "tags" field

-- The tag note will be added to the "tag notes" field
+- The tag notes will be added to the "tag notes" field

-- Regardless of the two fields above, when you are generating the log you may want to uncheck the
+- Regardless of whether you include tag names and tag application notes, you may want to uncheck the

 Include document notes and annotationscheckbox as document notes and annotations do note have inbuilt privilege filtering settings and will display all information if any is present